 I studied various holisitc health treatments and I prefer using tools that support the whole body.
 I usually have 2 or 3 homeopathic remedies on me at all times.

 My symptoms started in 2001 immediately after getting a vaccination for a mission trip in Africa.
 I believe the vaccine activated the myasthenia gravis.
 I was extemely fatigued that later led to double vision, difficulty holding anything, slurred speech, then muscle weakness in my legs which caused me to fall and on some occasions unable to get back up.
 I did not get diagnosed with MG until 2003 when I went into a crisis while trying to return to Duke University to complete a project.
 All I wanted was enough energy to make it to the airport so I wouldn't miss my plane.
 That crisis landed me in the hospital for over 30 days where the treating neurologist thought I was drug seeking or a needed physic consult.
+I have since learned most women of color are accused of drug seeking when they are presenting with similiar symptoms.
 The symptoms didn't make sense to any of the half a dozen doctors who treatmented me so I knew I was in for a fight with this unknown neurologist.
 I never once asked for a controlled substance.
 I couldn't walk and needed answers!
 Thankfully, I knew several doctors at this hospital who knew I was not faking or drug seeking.
 When the lab work and nerve conduction study with repetitive stimulation both came back positive for myasthenia gravis it was all hands on deck and suddenly I was being treated like a science experiment.
 Apparently the acetylcholine receptor (AChR) antibodies in my bloodstream were higher than the hospital had ever seen.
+I tested positive for the binding, blocking and modulating acetylcholine antibodies removing any doubt as to my diagnosis.
 Why do some medical professionals miss this diagnosis?
 Why had it taken so long for answers?
 The medical treatment at the hospital was less than stellar.
 Countless medical mishaps almost resulted in my dealth.
-All I could think about was getting out of the hospital.
+All I could think about was getting out of the hospital and finding more natural solutions for my health and wellness.
 Sharing my experience allows others to put it on their radar to always have someone with them or their loved ones for ANY and ALL medical visits.

 Yes, but only after I got confirmation of a tumor on my thymus.
 Having your chest cracked open is a major deal.
 The first surgery had to be repeated to remove defective wires.
 To date I've had three surgeries on my chest and radiation!

 My first surgery was in 2004 and I wish I did more research back then.
-I would have requested information on the robotic surgery instead of having my my sternum cracked opened.
+I would have requested information on the robotic surgery instead of having my sternum cracked opened.
+This surgery did not put me in remission.
 The second surgery in 2006 was to remove the defective wires that were literally poking through my skin.
 It took several doctors figure out why I was still in so much pain.

 The second surgery was scary because I was told if my sternum was not closed enough I would have to get a plate put inside my chest.
 I decided I needed a health advocate on standby during the surgery.
 She made sure my wishes were carried out and that I wouldn't become a medical experiment.